 By MICHAEL TARM, KATHLEEN FOODY and STEPHEN GROVES

 HIGHLAND PARK, Ill.
-(AP) — The gunman who attacked an Independence Day parade in suburban Chicago, killing at least seven people, legally bought two high-powered rifles and three other weapons despite authorities being called to his home twice since 2019 after he threatened suicide and violence, police said Tuesday.
+(AP) — The man charged Tuesday with seven counts of murder for opening fire at an Independence Day parade in suburban Chicago legally bought five weapons, including two high-powered rifles, despite authorities being called to his home twice in 2019 for threats of violence and suicide, police said.

-A spokesman for the Lake County Major Crime Task Force told a news conference that the suspected shooter, who was arrested late Monday, used a high-powered rifle “similar to an AR-15″ to spray more than 70 rounds from atop a commercial building into a crowd that had gathered for the parade in Highland Park, an affluent community of about 30,000 on the Lake Michigan shore.
+A spokesman for the Lake County Major Crime Task Force said the suspected shooter, who was arrested late Monday, used a rifle “similar to an AR-15″ to spray more than 70 rounds from atop a commercial building into a crowd that had gathered for the parade in Highland Park, an affluent community of about 30,000 on the Lake Michigan shore.

-Police said they were called to the suspect’s home in September 2019 after a family member called to say he was threatening “to kill everyone” in the home.
+Police said they went to the suspect’s home in September 2019 after a family member called to say he was threatening “to kill everyone” there.
 Task force spokesman Christopher Covelli said police confiscated 16 knives, a dagger and a sword, but said there was no sign he had any guns at the time.

-The suspect legally purchased the high-powered rifle in Illinois within the past year, Covelli said.
+The suspect legally purchased the rifle used in the attack in Illinois within the past year, Covelli said.
 In all, police said, he purchased five firearms, which were recovered by officers at his father’s home.

 The day after the shooting, authorities reported the death of a seventh person.
 More than three dozen other people were wounded in the attack, which Covelli said the suspect had planned for several weeks.